 What Does HSS Stand for in Steel?

 In the steel industry, the term "HSS" stands for hollow structural sections.
-According to Halin Pipe Corporation, ...
-What Are HSS Drill...
+According to Halin Pipe Corporation, HSS is a type of...